Jens Teunckens

-Jens Teunckens (born 30 January 1998) is a Belgian professional footballer who plays as a goalkeeper for Lierse Kempenzonen.
+Jens Teunckens (born 30 January 1998) is a Belgian professional footballer who plays as a goalkeeper.

 Club career

 A youth product of Club Brugge, Teunckens joined Antwerp on loan in 2018, and joined Antwerp permanently when the loan ended.
 Teunckens made his professional debut for Antwerp in a 2-1 Belgian First Division A win over K.A.S.
 Eupen on 9 May 2019.

 On 31 August 2021, he joined RKC Waalwijk in the Netherlands on a one-year contract.
-In January 2022, Teunckens had his contract annulled and joined Belgian second tier side Lierse Kempenzonen.
+In January 2022, Teunckens had his contract annulled and joined Belgian second-tier side Lierse.

+On 9 October 2025, Teunckens joined Union SG until the end of the 2025–26 season.

 International career

 Teunckens was called up by the senior Belgium squad in October 2019 for a UEFA Euro 2020 qualifier against Kazakhstan.